MattAndDev/api-flipbooks/README.md

       }
     },

-    // lifecicle hooks for this scene
+    // lifecycle hooks for this scene (?optional)
-    lifecicle: {
+    lifecycle: {

       // before the scene is run, access history and scene needs to return the scene (?) optional async before (history, scene) {